Zappi Amplify Storyboard

 • Names of any celebrities, characters, or personalities in the storyboard: to feed into survey questions to assess appeal, awareness, and fit with your brand.

-Storyboard preparation guidelines
+Storyboard stimuli preparation guidelines

 1. Do not exceed 10 pages to avoid respondent fatigue.